 Credit cards now accepted!
 To see all titles available, and to order, visit our new secure Online Storefront.
 Corporate customers may contact email@example.com or call 479-575-3556 to set up accounts for purchase order.
 All Sales Final.

-NO INTERNATIONAL SHIPPING - Shipments are currently limited to the USA and Canada only.
+NO INTERNATIONAL SHIPPING - Shipments are currently limited to the USA only.

 Contemporaneous Native communities were located at the Hedges and Hughes sites in the adjacent Ouachita and Saline river drainages in west-central Arkansas.
 This book compares these two ancestral Caddo mound sites based on results of excavation projects by the Arkansas Archeological Survey’s Henderson State University research station in 1973–1974 and in 2002.
 At each site, archeologists uncovered residues of a series of burned buildings next to the main mound.
 These structures, and artifacts deposited in and around them, related to food preparation/consumption and crafting activities that occurred on and near the mounds during the Middle and Late Caddo periods (ca. AD 1200s through 1600s).
 Chapters summarize excavations at the Hughes and Hedges sites, and provide detailed descriptions and comparisons of the recovered ceramics, chipped and ground stone tools, and organic materials.
 The final chapter discusses the spatial layout of the two communities, interprets of the timing and patterning of activities that took place there, and infers cultural connections between them and with neighboring regions.